opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/workload-management.md

 `wlm.query_group.node.cpu_cancellation_threshold` | `0.9` | The CPU-based cancellation threshold for query groups at the node level.
 Tasks that exceed this threshold will be canceled.
 The maximum allowed value is `0.95`.

 ## Query group lifecycle APIs

-Below are the APIs that can be used to manage the lifecycle of Query groups
+The following APIs can be used to manage the lifecycle of Query groups.

-### Create Query Group
+### Create query group
 Creates a new Query group with the specified properties.

 #### Example request